tlorans/ClimateRisks/docs/source/integratingtransition.md

 While we've addressed the decarbonization dimension in the previous part, net zero portfolio needs also to integrate the transition dimension.
 Indeed, one of the main objective of a net zero investor is to finance the transition to a low-carbon economy.
 The PAB addresses the transition dimension by imposing a weight constraint on what is defined as climate impact sectors.
 However, using the green intensity measure proposed by Barahhou et al. (2022), it has been observed that the PAB constraint has no positive impact on the resulting green intensity.
 Barahhou et al. (2022) observed a negative relationship between the decarbonization and the transition dimensions.
 This negative relationship calls for the inclusion of a green intensity constraint.

 ### Controlling for Climate Impact Sectors

-The PAB label require the exposure to sectors highly exposed to climate change to be at least equal to the exposure in the investment universe.
+The PAB label requires the portfolio's exposure to sectors highly exposed to climate change to be at least equal to the exposure in the investment universe.
 According to the TEG (2018 {cite:p}`hoepner2018teg`, 2019 {cite:p}`hoepner2019handbook`), we can distinguish two types of sectors:

 1. High climate impact sectors (HCIS or $CIS_{High}$)
 2. Low climate impact sectors (LCIS or $CIS_{Low}$)